 “It is clear from these results that we need to work harder to earn the trust and confidence of the citizens and ratepayers we serve.
 Aucklanders want more visibility of council decisions and greater confidence that we are focussed on the right things.
 We also need to do more to reach Aucklanders living further from the city centre.

 “The insights from this research are a valuable input into our new three-year Performance Plan, which sets ambitious targets for the organisation and will help us, and Aucklanders, track our progress against the organisation’s goals.
 We will be reporting publicly on this plan and on our efforts to improve services and accountability across council.”

 Results of the CIM will be updated once 12 months of data collection is completed, and released in March 2017.
 Updates will then be released quarterly on a rolling 12-month basis to enable us to see how the council’s advocacy and reputation levels are trending over time.

 The council will report quarterly on measures set out in the Performance Plan.

-Documents are available on the Performance and transparency section of the council’s website.
+Find out more on the Performance and transparency section of the website.